openactive/2018-20.openactive.io/home.markdown

 <h3>Booking Systems</h3>
 <ol>
-<li>Add an open data tick-box to your system so your customers can publish activities openly</li>
+<li>To get started, add an open data tick-box to your system so your customers can begin publishing open data.</li>
-<li>Let customers publish activity listings by building a simple and standardised API</li>
-<li>Find your customer listings in the OpenActive directory for anyone to access, use or share</li>
-<li>Your customers&rsquo; activities are available everywhere.
-From websites and apps that attract
-millions of users, through to communities and services that engage local people.
+<li>Build in simple data tools to allow your customers to publish activity listings, and use OpenActive data standards to improve existing datasets.
 </li>
+<li>Datasets will be listed in our directory for anyone to access, use, and share.</li>
+<li>Now, your customers’ activities will be available everywhere, from high-traffic online platforms,, to local community services. </li>
 </ol>
+<p>Publish your activity listing and join the open data revolution.</p>
-<a class="button-primary" href="{{ site.baseurl }}{% link getting-started.md %}">Getting Started</a>
+<a class="button-primary" href="{{ site.baseurl }}{% link getting-started.md %}">Start Now</a>

 </div>